fahey-bnl/zcu104_pscdrv_demo/README.md

    make build cfg=sw
    ```

 > **Note**: Update the MAC address in the code to match the one displayed on the board.
 The EEPROM does not have the MAC address prewritten.

 ---

 ## Connection
-- Modern Ethernet cards typically support interpreting straight-through cables as crossover, so no special cables are required for directly connecting devices during development.
 - Connect both devices to the same network and ensure the IP addresses match on both the software and IOC sides.